Tubefeeder/Pipeline/CONTRIBUTING.md

 ## Translating

+### Prerequisites

 The process of translating Tubefeeder is similar to submitting code.
 Start with [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the project.
 Then, [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository.
+And finally, install [Poedit](https://flathub.org/apps/details/net.poedit.Poedit).

-### Adding new language
+### A. Adding new language

-To add a new language, you must first add the locale in the [`LINGAS`](po/LINGAS) file in a new line.
-Then, proceed to create a new file that starts with the locale and ends with the `.po` extension in [`po`](po).
-For example, for German, the file will be named `de.po`.
+Open Poedit, then press "Create new...".
+Navigate to the root of the repository.
+Navigate to `po` and click on `tubefeeder.pot`.
+Enter the locale you want to translate the program to save the file.

+Once translated, click the "Save" button and save the file where `tubefeeder.pot` is located.

-### Translating languages
+### B. Translating languages

+Open Poedit, then press "Browse files".
+Open the `po` file with the appropriate locale.

+Once translated, click the "Save" button.

+### Submitting translations

+[Push](https://github.com/git-guides/git-push) the changes to GitHub and finally submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).